 About your professor: Dr. Lanier Frush Holt is an award-winning professor having earned the College of Arts and Sciences Outstanding Teacher of the Year Award - the only totally student-nominated award at The Ohio State University - in his first year at OSU.
 The award recognizes Dr. Holt as the top professor amongst more than 1,000 eligible faculty members at OSU.
-Dr. Holt was also nominated by several students in Fall 2015 for the award but was ineligible as a past winner.
-In addition he has been recognized for teaching excellence at both Butler University and Indiana University, where he taught prior to coming to OSU.
+In addition, he has been recognized for teaching excellence at both Butler University and Indiana University, where he taught prior to coming to OSU.

-Holt teaches Intercultural Communication, Media Law & Ethics, and Crisis Communication at OSU.
-He previously taught public relations at Butler University, business writing in the prestigious Kelley School of Business at Indiana University, and several courses on writing, journalism, public relations, and media effects at IU.
+Holt teaches Crisis Communication, Intercultural Communication, and Media Law & Ethics at OSU.
+He previously taught public relations at Butler University, business writing in the prestigious Kelley School of Business at Indiana University, and several journalism, writing, and public relations courses at IU.

 Holt earned his undergraduate degree in African American studies and a minor in political science at the University of Minnesota where he also ran the 400 meters for the Gopher track team.
-He earned his Masters in Journalism, specializing in political communication, and his Ph.D. in Mass Communication, examining the effect media messages have on the perceptions of people of color, women, and other marginalized groups, at Indiana University.
+He earned his Master's Degree in Journalism, specializing in political communication, and a Ph.D. in Mass Communication, examining the effect media messages have on the perceptions of people of color, women, and other marginalized groups, from Indiana University.